 The term ‘muddy’ is a very common word when it comes to audio.
 For those of you who aren’t aware of the term or perhaps don’t fully understand it, a definition is as follows.
 Mud typically refers to the frequency range of around 200-500Hz.
 However, it can also refer to a mix that sounds bloated, cluttered, and/or generally messy.
 Using the tips and tricks below, you can clean up a muddy mix in no time.

 One of the first things to consider for those of you who are recording.
-Microphone placement can solve a huge amount of issues that can arise in post production.
+Microphone placement can solve a huge amount of issues that can arise in post-production.
 Not just placement, but microphone choice as well.
-Proximity effect is known to boost and exaggerate low end and with sounds like bass guitars and vocals, this can lead to over-stacked low-mids.
-The way to solve these issues is to always give your microphones room to breath.
+The proximity effect is known to boost and exaggerate low end and with sounds like bass guitars and vocals, this can lead to over-stacked low-mids.
+The way to solve these issues is to always give your microphones room to breathe.
 Let the audio waves propagate and gather a sense of space.
 This isn’t to say we want to stick dynamic microphones up like room mics, miles away from our amps.
 Just try allowing 2-3 inches between the capsule and the source.
 Get that sense of power without the signal being bloated.